-As of March 31, 2022, we had cash, cash equivalents and restricted cash of \$528.1 million.
-Until such time, if ever, as we can generate substantial cash flows from successfully commercializing our proprietary product candidates, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and marketing, distribution, and licensing arrangements.
-We believe that our cash and cash equivalents will fund our operations into the first half of 2025 assuming the achievement of \$175.0 million of first commercial sales milestones under the CSL Behring Agreement.
+As of March 31, 2023, we had cash and cash equivalents, restricted cash and investment securities of \$318.5 million.
+Until such time, if ever, as we can generate substantial cash flows from successfully commercializing our proprietary product candidates, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and marketing, royalty monetization financings, distribution, and licensing arrangements.
+We believe that our cash and cash equivalents will fund our operations into 2025 assuming the achievement of \$100.0 million of first commercial sale milestone in the United States and into the first half of 2025 if the \$75.0 million of first commercial sale milestone in any of the five contractually defined European countries as of or prior to July 2, 2023 under the CSL Behring Agreement.
 Our material cash requirements include the following contractual and other obligations: